TimDesanti/TimDesanti.github.io/docs/06-PCB-Design/PCB-Design.md

 ---

 ## Overview
 This PCB design includes all components from the schematic.
 The motor will have male-male header pins sonnected to female-male jumper cables to allow a custom length from the board to its final location.
-Additionally, the microcontroller footprint will also have male-male headers, as it was already constructed due to breadboarding, its will be attached to the PCB with female-male headers to allow easy disconnection.
+Additionally, the microcontroller footprint will also have male-male header pins, as it was already constructed due to breadboarding, its will be attached to the PCB with female-male headers to allow easy disconnection.
+And finally the 2x4 conecctors will have male-male header pins to allow the ribbon cable to be connected without extra wire and pins and the other 2x4 will have male-male header pins to allow easy assembly if any current ports used end up not working.

 PCB Front Layer:
 <img width="1430" height="982" alt="image" src="https://github.com/user-attachments/assets/904cf372-10e3-4e94-a5d3-4b8d1845ff9d" />